RobinLinus/coins-legacy/bitcoin-lite-network.md

 We encode output paths such that their natural order corresponds to their chronological order.
 Therefore, a path's most significant bits is its block index.

 **Side note:** No block can have 3000 transactions with 3000 outputs.
-UTXO paths do not have 6 byte of entropy and thus compress well.
+UTXO paths do not have 6 bytes of entropy and thus compress well.

 ## UTXO paths
 The *UTXO paths* is the set of all *unspent* outputs' paths.
 Currently, the set of all UTXO paths would be about